Rush to get best terms hikes Indonesia tax amnesty revenue to $7.45 billion

-JAKARTA The first phase of Indonesia's tax amnesty, which tens of thousands joined on the final days, collected 97.2 trillion rupiah ($7.45 billion) in revenue to help cover the government's fiscal deficit, Finance Ministry data showed on Saturday.
+JAKARTA The first phase of Indonesia's tax amnesty, which tens of thousands joined on the final days, collected 97.2 trillion rupiah (5.74 billion pounds) in revenue to help cover the government's fiscal deficit, Finance Ministry data showed on Saturday.

 Some 366,757 taxpayers, including some of the wealthiest individuals in Southeast Asia's largest economy, signed up for the first phase that concluded on Friday, the ministry's website said.